ansible/ansible/docsite/latest/rst/glossary.rst

 Host Specifier
 ++++++++++++++

-Each Play in Ansbile maps a series of tasks (which define the role, purpose, or orders of a system) to a set of systems.
+Each Play in Ansible maps a series of tasks (which define the role, purpose, or orders of a system) to a set of systems.

 This "hosts:" directive in each play is often called the hosts specifier.